NUS holds first-ever online graduation ceremony for 186 students

-SINGAPORE - 186 students from the National University of Singapore (NUS) graduated in a virtual ceremony on Saturday (June 26) morning.
+SINGAPORE - A total of 186 students from the National University of Singapore (NUS) graduated in a virtual ceremony on Saturday morning (June 26).

 This is the first time NUS has held a graduation ceremony in this manner.